johan162/themeltspice/README.md

 1) Yes
 2) No
 #?
 1
-Theme 'default' have been deleted from '/Users/<USER>/.ltspice_themes/themes.ltt'
+Theme 'softdark' have been deleted from '/Users/<USER>/.ltspice_themes/themes.ltt'
 $> _
 ```
 As a safety precaution the deletion of a theme have to be confirmed by an interactive question.
 To avoid this question and delete directly (perhaps in a script) add the '```-y```' option as so:

 ```
 $> themeltspice.sh -xy softdark
-Theme 'default' have been deleted from '/Users/<USER>/.ltspice_themes/themes.ltt'
+Theme 'softdark' have been deleted from '/Users/<USER>/.ltspice_themes/themes.ltt'
 $> _
 ```